CVLAB-Unibo/nf2vec/README.md

 # nerf2vec

-This repository contains the code related to the **nerf2vec** framework, which is detailed in the paper [nerf2vec: Neural Radiance Fields to Vector](https://arxiv.org/abs/2312.13277).
+This repository contains the code related to the **nerf2vec** framework, which is detailed in the paper [Deep Learning on 3D Neural Fields](https://arxiv.org/abs/2312.13277).

 ## MACHINE CONFIGURATION